dev4press/gd-security-headers/readme.txt

 Yes.
 The POT file is provided as a base for translation.
 Translation files should go into Languages directory.

 == Upgrade Notice ==
-= 1.2 =
+= 1.3 =
-Feature Policy Header.
-More CSP predefine rules.
-Various updates.
+Various updates and fixes.

 == Changelog ==
+= 1.3 - 2020.05.08 =
+* Edit: csp addon: expanded some of the google based preset rules
+* Edit: d4pLib 2.8.8

 = 1.2 - 2019.12.05 =
 * New: support for feature policy header
 * New: csp addon: predefined rules list for Google YouTube